njoyard/ist/README.markdown

 @include "common/footer"
 ```

-IST tries to reuse many syntax elements from CSS so that, in most cases, setting
+ist.js tries to reuse many syntax elements from CSS so that, in most cases,
-your editor to highlight CSS syntax will give nice results.
+setting your editor to highlight CSS syntax will give nice results.

-IST can be used either as a standalone script, as an AMD module or as a
+ist.js can be used either as a standalone script, as an AMD module or as a
 RequireJS plugin.

 Compatibility
 -------------

-IST has been successfully tested with the following browsers:
+ist.js has been successfully tested with the following browsers:
 - Chrome 18
 - Epiphany 3.4
 - Firefox 13